Updated on July 27, 2024

 In the petunia photo below above, the red line shows where to cut.
 There are so many blooms and buds on this petunia plant, it doesn’t make sense to cut further down the stem.

-To avoid creating a plant that looks like it was eaten by invaders, if a plant has a long stem supporting one blossom, cut the stem all the way down to the next node (the part of the stem that looks like a bump, where leaves grow out).
+If a plant has a long stem supporting one blossom, cut the stem all the way down to the next node (the part of the stem that looks like a bump, where leaves grow out).

-Many perennials, like nepeta and yarrow, will re-bloom if cut back.
+Many perennials, like nepeta and yarrow, will rebloom if cut back.
 Because they have so many blossoms, you’ll probably just cut them with garden shears, rather than looking carefully at each stem for a node.

 If you Google “deadhead daylilies,” you’ll find a fairly even division of advice between yes and no.